Shikulisa/Human-Centric-Cyber-Defence/README.md

-# Human-Centric Cyber Defence System
+# FLagit: Human-Centric Cyber Defence System

 This project implements an end-to-end phishing detection system that integrates a machine learning model, a Chrome Extension that operates within Gmail, a Flask backend API, and an administrative dashboard for monitoring and system management.